zseferbekova/ShigellaProject/2ISelements/README.md

 # 2ISelements
-This directory contains data, scripts and results corresponding to **2.
-Accumulation of IS elements**.
+This directory contains data, scripts and results corresponding to **Structure of the phylogenetic tree and accumulation of IS elements**.